rfangit/rfangit.github.io/_posts/2025-04-19-conservative_pinns.md

 ## Experiment Design

-Our question is as follows: Does a network with the inductive bias of a conservative vector field built in train faster than a baseline network as dimensionality increases?
+Our question is as follows: Does a network with the inductive bias of a conservative vector field built in via the gradient procedure in Hamiltonian Neural Networks train faster than a baseline network as dimensionality increases?
 ### The Toy Problem

 We construct a $d$-dimensional problem with inputs being coordinates $\vec{x} = (x_1, ..., x_d)$ in $[-1,1]^d$, and a target output vector field $f(\vec{x})$ derived from a sum of Gaussians: